A Creative Pilgrimage on the Camino de Santiago

 Andre Mallinger is a skilled hiking and adventure travel guide who has led groups of women on hiking trips all over the U.S. and on numerous trips to Cuba and Portugal over the last ten years.
 Andre’s outdoor recreation and sport passions have taken her on many extended personal expeditions, including sea kayaking the length of Baja, trekking in Nepal, rafting the Grand Canyon and Karnali Rivers, climbing in the Canadian Rockies and, most recently, pedaling her recumbent trike on a 3-month cycling tour through the interior of Portugal.
 Andre travels with an open heart and an inquisitive mind that draw her to different cultures, languages, and the world’s creative and philosophical traditions.

 Andre’s colorful career has included more than 30 years of teaching, collaborating, creating, performing, and directing music and cultural educational programs.
-She lives at 8,600 feet in a small mountain town in Colorado with her husband, John, and loves exploring the mountains of her backyard year-round, preferably with a good dog by her side.
+She lives at 8,600 feet in a small Colorado mountain town with her husband, John, and loves exploring the mountains of her backyard year-round, preferably with a good dog by her side.

 FAQ